alex-patterson-webdev/container-adapter/README.md

 ## Usage

-We can create a PSR-11 compatible container by creating a new `Arp\Container\Container` instance and providing an concrete implementation of an adapter instance.
+We can create a PSR-11 compatible container by creating a new instance of `Arp\Container\Container` and providing an concrete implementation of an adapter instance.

     $adapter = new MyContainerAdapter; // instance of Arp\Container\Adapter\ContainerAdapterInterface
     $container = new Container($adapter);

+There are a number of supporting projects that implement a range of Adapters for different containers.
+Please see the relevant project for container specific documentation.

+- `alex-patterson-webdev/container-pimiple` Provides an adapter for the Symfony pimple container.
+- `alex-patterson-webdev/container-zend-service-manager` Provides an adapter for the Zend Framework Service Manager container.

 #### Get Services